wavefrontHQ/docs/pages/doc/wavefront_springboot_tutorial.md

     ```
 2. Restart the application, and navigate to [http://localhost:8080/](http://localhost:8080/).
 3. Add data:
-    1. Let's add an Owner and a Pet using the User Interface.
+    1. Let's add an Owner and a Pet via the User Interface.
         <br/>{SHORT VIDEO HERE}
     2. Click **ERROR** to create an error.
         <br/>{SCREENSHOT}